-3.5 cups Fresh Water
+- 3.5 cups Fresh Water

-    - 12 oz Evaporated Milk (Heavy Cream, Sour Cream or Homemade Greek Yogurt)
+- 1 cup Heavy Cream (Evaporated Milk, Sour Cream or Homemade Greek Yogurt)

-    - 1 cup Oaxaca Cheese (Monterey Jack, Gruyère, Smoked Gouda, or combination of melting cheese)
+- 8 ounces Oaxaca Cheese (Monterey Jack, Mozzarella, Gruyère, Smoked Gouda, or combination of melting cheese)

 - Lock on lid and close Pressure Valve.
 Cook at High Pressure for 2 minutes.
 When Beep is heard, wait 5 minutes and then release the rest of the pressure.